 Disability and Religion: Studies and Overview

 Disability, be it physical or mental, has been largely misunderstood by many.
 From healing miracles that position the disabled body as a site for manifesting religious faith to sacred scriptures that treat disability as a form of deviance or an expression of divine judgment, disability has an uneasy place within religious texts and traditions.
-While some fail to understand the condition, others might be insensitive to it - then there are some who believe that disability is a curse...
+While some fail to understand the condition, others might be insensitive to it - then some believe that disability is a curse...

-Overall, religion tends to give people something to believe in, provides a sense of structure and typically offer a group of people to connect with over similar beliefs.
-These facets can have a large positive impact on mental health - research suggests that religiosity reduces suicide rates, alcoholism and drug use.(1)
+Overall, religion tends to give people something to believe in, provides a sense of structure, and typically offers a group of people to connect with over similar beliefs.
+These facets can positively impact mental health - research suggests that religiosity reduces suicide rates, alcoholism, and drug use.

 In India, especially in the past, exclusion of the disabled is seen as a cultural norm and often associated with religious beliefs, especially those of being cursed.
-Families with disabled members in rural societies often blame the mother for birthing a child with disability and often use harsh ways to ill-treat them.
+Families with disabled members in rural societies regularly blame the mother for birthing a child with a disability and often use harsh ways to ill-treat them.

-Disability studies often makes use of secular voices that regard religious thought as having no place in thinking about disability.
-In part that has been due to rightly placed concern about the troubling ways in which religious traditions have viewed disability.(2)
+Disability studies regularly use secular voices that regard religious thought as having no place in thinking about disability.
+That has partly been due to concerns about how religious traditions view disability.

-In the Christian Bible disability is viewed as a disease (The Interpreters Dictionary of the Bible: 1962; Encyclopedia Judaica: 1972).
+In the Christian Bible, disability is viewed as a disease (The Interpreters Dictionary of the Bible: 1962; Encyclopedia Judaica: 1972).
 The most common diseases mentioned in the Bible are blindness, deafness, dumbness, leprosy, and paralysis.
-Visual impairment is the most common form of physical disability in antiquity.(3)
+Visual impairment is the most common form of physical disability in antiquity.

 The general view of the Old Testament writers is that God brings disability as punishment for transgressions for sin or as an expression of God's wrath for people's disobedience.
-It is seen as a curse and as a result of unbelief and ignorance (Jewish Encyclopedia, 1920; The Talmud of Jerusalem, 1956; and Encyclopedia Judaica, 1972).(3)
+It is seen as a curse and as a result of unbelief and ignorance (Jewish Encyclopedia, 1920; The Talmud of Jerusalem, 1956; and Encyclopedia Judaica, 1972).

 "The conflation between sin and disability confirms the religious model of disability, which views disability as a punishment inflicted upon an individual or family by God as a result of sin.
 Consequently, disability stigmatizes not only the individual but the whole family.
-The implication is the exclusion of PWD from the social, economic, political, and spiritual spheres of society." - Biblical and Theological Perspectives on Disability.(3)
+The implication is the exclusion of PWD from society's social, economic, political, and spiritual spheres." - Biblical and Theological Perspectives on Disability.

 Disability and World Religions

 The book "Disability and World Religions: An Introduction" edited by Darla Y. Schumm and Michael Stoltzfus, introduces readers to the rich diversity of the world's religions - Buddhism, Judaism, Islam, Christianity, Hinduism, Confucianism, Daoism, and Native American traditions.
 Each chapter introduces a specific religious tradition in a manner that offers innovative approaches to familiar themes in contemporary debates about religion and disability, including personhood, autonomy, community, ability, transcendence, morality, practice, the interpretation of texts, and conditioned claims regarding the normal human body or mind.
-The book is part of Baylor UP's "Studies in Religion, Theology, and Disability" series, which responds to what the Series Introduction cites as "the emergence of disability studies as an interdisciplinary endeavor that has impacted theological studies" with "thoughtful reflection on the religious understanding of disability".
+The book is part of Baylor UP's "Studies in Religion, Theology, and Disability" series, which responds to what the Series Introduction cites as "the emergence of disability studies as an interdisciplinary endeavor that has impacted theological studies" with "thoughtful reflection on the religious understanding of disability."

 Religious Accommodation in The United States of America

-Questions and Answers: Religious Discrimination in the Workplace
+- Questions and Answers: Religious Discrimination in the Workplace

-What You Should Know About Workplace Religious Accommodation
+- What You Should Know About Workplace Religious Accommodation

 Subtopics and Associated Subjects

-Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, and their family and/or carers.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
-You can connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+You can connect with us on social media such as X.com and our Facebook page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.